DennisDean/SleepScienceViewer4/README.md

 **Spectral Bands**.
 Six frequency bands are defined, with defaults commonly used for EEG analysis.
 These settings may need adjustment for other signal types.

 ## Saving Results
-Clicking on the save buttons initaitve writing a configuration file (xml) and results+noise detection mask files for each signal.
+Clicking on the save buttons initiates writing a configuration file (xml) and results+noise detection mask files for each signal.

 <p align="center">